fourtimes/PHP/lamp-setup-on-ubuntu-ec2.md

 ---
 vsftpd
 -------
-_Firstly , we have to implement the vsftpd installation and configuration. we need to follow the below command,_
+_Firstly , we have to implement the vsftpd installation and configuration. we need to follow the below command_

 ```sh
 # Install the vsftpd packages